xiangli-damien/xiangli-damien.github.io/_pages/about.md

 #### Hello! 👋

-I'm <a href='#'>Xiang Li</a>, an M.S. candidate in Computer Science at the University of Chicago, set to graduate in March 2025.
+I'm <a href='#'>Xiang Li</a>, an M.S. student in Computer Science at the University of Chicago, set to graduate in March 2025.
 I'm actively seeking <a href='#'>full-time SWE</a> and <a href='#'>Research Assitant</a>. opportunities where I can apply my academic knowledge to practical, real-world challenges.

 #### My Expertise